Essex and our 3 campuses

-As Britain's oldest recorded town, Colchester is steeped in over two thousand years of history after being founded by the Ancient Romans, and it's also where our main university campus is located.
+As Britain's oldest recorded development, the city of Colchester is steeped in over two thousand years of history after being founded by the Ancient Romans, and it's also where our main university campus is located.
 But it's not just Colchester that has lots for you to explore.
 Chelmsford is the first and only city in Essex, showcasing a bustling city centre packed full of shops and restaurants, it's also the birthplace of radio.
 A little further north of the county you'll find the village Tiptree, so famous for producing jam, The Queen marked their 125th celebration with a visit by Her Majesty.

 Situated on one of the longest coastlines in England, Essex has a strong connection to the sea.
 And with this comes a fantastic array of delicious food.
 On the outskirts of Colchester, lies Mersea, an idyllic Island known for its world-famous Oysters and finest shellfish.
 It's a seafood fan's dream.
 That's not all the coast has to offer.
 Southend-on-Sea has the longest pleasure pier in the world, where you can ride on the pier train, play crazy golf and taste the best traditional fish and chips you'll probably ever eat.
 You can also jet off to Europe through the local Southend Airport.